Want personalized picks that fit your family?

-In ROMA, in late 1971, Cleo (Yalitza Aparicio) works as a maid for a family in Mexico City's Roma district.
-Cleo has a good relationship with the family's three children, whom she takes care of, and things seem to be going well enough.
+In ROMA, in 1971, Cleo (Yalitza Aparicio) works as a maid for a family in Mexico City's Roma district, an emblematically middle class neighborhood in Mexico City that also known as Colonia Roma.
+Cleo has a good relationship with the family's three children, whom she takes care of, and things seem to be going well enough, despite the household's obvious socioeconomic disparity (Cleo and Adela, the maids, live in a tiny room and can't leave the lights on at night, while their employers have a very comfortable space with all sort of amenities).
 But the husband and wife's relationship is under some strain, and before long the husband departs, leaving Sofia (Marina de Tavira) in charge.
 Meanwhile, Cleo becomes involved with a young man named Fermin (Jorge Antonio Guerrero) and gets pregnant.
 Fermin disappears, but Sofia lovingly agrees to help Cleo with the pregnancy.
 Cleo tracks down Fermin, who brushes her off, denying any involvement.
-Meanwhile, student protests turn violent all over the city, and Cleo finds herself facing her deepest fears in more ways than one.
+Cleo and Sofia come from very different backgrounds, but they decide to join forces to raise the kids.
+Meanwhile, student protests turn violent all over the city, eventually becoming what is now known as the Corpus Christi Massacre (taking place just three years after another violent episode in Tlatelolco) -- and Cleo finds herself facing her deepest fears in more ways than one.

 Is it any good?

-Cleo is a curious character, seemingly impassive, almost as if shy to show her emotions.
+Cleo, who represents the reality of millions of domestic employees in Latin America who basically do everything in the house, including waking kids up in the morning and supervising them at night, is a curious character.
+She's seemingly impassive, almost as if shy to show her emotions.
 But when she does, it's tender and moving.
 Roma really puts her through the ringer, but as in Cuaron's other stories of women (A Little Princess, Gravity, etc.), his approach is delicate and affectionate; he never bludgeons.
 Cleo's trials and tribulations are foreshadowed with little omens, such as a small earthquake in a hospital or a fire, that are almost indirect suggestions of conflict.
 Even moments of intensity, as when a demonstration turns into a violent riot or Cleo gives birth, are handled as if the viewer were in shock or disbelief.
 The filmmaker is on our side, not trying to bash us over the head.
 Most affecting and most memorable are the small, fleeting moments of joy and beauty, touches that make Roma another Cuaron masterpiece.

 Talk to your kids about ...